-Under sub-family 'legB/fc', the ensemble control and the perturbed forecasts are extended from forecast day 10 to 15 with a T319 resolution and with 91 vertical levels.
+Under sub-family 'legB/fc', the ensemble control and the perturbed forecasts are extended twice-a-week (on Mondays and Thursdays) from forecast day 15 to 46 with a $T{\rm Co}319$ resolution and with 91 vertical levels.
 These forecasts are fully coupled to the ocean model.

-Note that technically each legB forecast starts from the legA 9-day forecast: when the legB forecast has passed forecast day-1, which coincides with the legA forecast day-10, its data are archived in MARS as part of the 'enfo' stream.
-In other words, EPS forecast data in MARS stream 'enfo' include legA T639L91 forecasts from day 0 to day 10 and legB/legC T319L91 forecasts for lead times exceeding 10 days.
+Note that technically each legB forecast starts from the legA 14-day forecast: when the legB forecast has passed forecast day-1, which coincides with the legA forecast day-15, its data are archived in MARS as part of the 'enfo' stream.
+In other words, EPS forecast data in MARS stream 'enfo' include legA $T{\rm Co}639{\rm L}91$ forecasts from day 0 to day 15 and legB $T{\rm Co}319{\rm L}91$ forecasts for lead times exceeding 15 days.

-The accumulated fields in legB are re-initialized at day 10 from interpolated fields obtained from the legA integration.
+The accumulated fields in legB are re-initialized at day 15 from interpolated fields obtained from the legA integration.
 A conserving interpolation scheme available in IFS is used.
-The accumulated fields that have been interpolated to lower resolution at day 10 are archived in MARS in stream 'efov' and as the corresponding 'variable resolution' parameter.
+The accumulated fields that have been interpolated to lower resolution at day 15 are archived in MARS in stream 'efov' and as the corresponding 'variable resolution' parameter.
 For instance, total precipitation (param=128) is archived as 'Total precipitation (variable resolution)'.
 It is identified as param=128.230.
-These variable resolution fields at the truncation time are required to correctly compute accumulations that start at or before 10 d and end after 10 d.
+These variable resolution fields at the truncation time are required to correctly compute accumulations that start at or before 15 d and end after 15 d.